jvde-github/AIS-catcher/README.md

 I hope this is sufficient to get you experimenting!
 Unfortunately the options cannot yet be set from the JSON configuration file which is work in progress.

-### Running on hardware with performance limitations
+### Running on RPI Zero W

-AIS-catcher implements a trick to speed up downsampling for RTLSDR input at 1536K samples/second by using fixed point calculations (```-m 2 -go FP_DS on```).
+AIS-catcher implements a trick to speed up downsampling for RTLSDR input at 1536K samples/second by using fixed point calculations (```-F```).
 In essence the downsampling is done in 16 bit integers performed in parallel for the I and Q channel using only 32 bit integers.
-Furthermore a new model was introduced which uses exponential moving averages in the determination of the phase instead of a standard moving average as for the default model (```-m 2 -go PS_EMA on```).

 <p align="center">
 <img src="https://raw.githubusercontent.com/jvde-github/AIS-catcher/media/media/raspberry.jpg" width=40% height=40%>
 </p>

-Both features can be activated with the ```-F``` switch.
+This feature can activated with the ```-F``` switch and is only available for RTL-SDR running at a rate 1536K per second (the default).
 To give an idea of the performance improvement on a Raspberry Pi Model B Rev 2 (700 MHz), I used the following command to decode from a file on the aforementioned Raspberry Pi:

 ```console